PdxCodeGuild/Full-Stack-Day-Class/practice/func-everything.md

 # Practice: Refactor Everything

-Save your solutions over your existing Python files in a branch named `func-everything`.
+Save your solutions over your existing Python files in a branch named `func-everything` and create a pull request on GitHub for that branch.

 Convert all the rest of your practice problems to use functions.